sumimakito/ReinaDownloader/README.md

 * Handling Exceptions. √
 * Multi-task management.
 * Synchronized communication between threads.
+* More detailed callback interfaces.

 #### KNOWN BUG

+> Too many threads might cause unpredictable exceptions such as losing track of threads or even worse.

 * Please keep the number of your download threads less than eight(five is recommended).

-* Too many threads might cause unpredictable exceptions such as losing track of threads or even worse.

 #### Usages